ls2n-dev/g5k-training/2022-01-24/2-discovering_reserving.md

   ```bash
   oarsub -I
   ```
-  As soon as the resource becomes available, you will be directly connected to the reserved resource with an interactive shell, as indicated by the shell prompt, and you can run commands on the node: `lscpu` or on the web with [Gantt diagram / Monika](https://www.grid5000.fr/w/Status#Resources_reservations_.28OAR.29_status).
+- As soon as the resource becomes available, you will be directly connected to the reserved resource with an interactive shell, as indicated by the shell prompt, and
+- You can run useful commands like `lscpu`, `uname -a`, `nproc`
+- or check on the web with [Gantt diagram / Monika](https://www.grid5000.fr/w/Status#Resources_reservations_.28OAR.29_status).

 **Before the walltime ends, if you logout from your active session in this mode your reservation will be ended immediately**